Alicia Silverstone

 Alicia Silverstone (/əˈliːsiə/ ə-LEE-see-ə; born October 4, 1976) is an American actress.
-She made her film debut in the thriller The Crush (1993), earning the 1994 MTV Movie Award for Best Breakthrough Performance, and gained further prominence as a teen idol when she appeared in the music videos for Aerosmith's songs "Cryin'", "Amazing" and "Crazy".
+She made her film debut in the thriller The Crush (1993), earning the 1994 MTV Movie Award for Best Breakthrough Performance, and gained further prominence as a teen idol when she appeared in the music videos for Aerosmith's songs "Cryin'", "Amazing", and "Crazy".
 She went on to star as Cher Horowitz in the teen comedy film Clueless (1995), which earned her a multi-million-dollar deal with Columbia Pictures.
-In 1997, she starred in the superhero film Batman & Robin, playing Batgirl.
+In 1997, she portrayed Batgirl in the superhero film Batman & Robin.

 Silverstone received a Golden Globe nomination for Best Actress – Television Series Musical or Comedy for her role in the short-lived NBC series Miss Match (2003).
 She has continued to act in film, television and on stage.
 A vegan, Silverstone has endorsed PETA activities and published two cookbooks: The Kind Diet (2009) and The Kind Mama (2014).

 Early life

-Silverstone was born on October 4, 1976, in San Francisco, California, the daughter of British parents: Deirdre "Didi" Silverstone (née Radford), a Scottish former Pan Am flight attendant; and Monty Silverstone, an English real estate agent.
+Silverstone was born on October 4, 1976, in San Francisco, California, the daughter of Deirdre "Didi" Silverstone (née Radford), a Scottish former Pan Am flight attendant, and Monty Silverstone, an English real estate agent.
+Silverstone has two older siblings: a half-sister from her father's previous marriage, Kezi Silverstone, and a brother, David Silverstone.
 She grew up in Hillsborough, California.
 Her father was born to a Jewish family and her mother converted to Conservative Judaism before marriage.
 Silverstone had a bat mitzvah ceremony.
-She began modeling when she was six, and was subsequently cast in television commercials, the first being for Domino's Pizza.
+She began modeling when she was eight, and was cast in television commercials, with the first being for Domino's Pizza at the age of fourteen.
 She attended Crocker Middle School, then San Mateo High School.